Neo-Zenith/ases-automated-student-engagement-system/README.md

 ## Solution
 What is the AI-based solution we are offering?
 <pre>
-A computer vision based system that tracks students level of engagement in real-time during an online class session.
+A Computer-Vision-based-system that tracks and generates report on students level of engagement in real-time during online class sessions.
 </pre>
+Comparing to the **traditional image processing method** which is *complex* and required certain combinations of models trainings, our solution using `Eye Aspect Ratio (EAR)` is much more *elegant,efficient and easy to implement* as it just requires simple calculation based on the ratio of distances between Facial Landmarks of eyes.

 ## Technology of Our Solution
 What is the underlying technology behind our solution?